Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

     self.x = x
     self.y = y
   def __str__(self):
-    """This magic method is used to represent print function for this object.""" return f"{self.x} {self.y}"
+    """This magic method is used to represent print function for this object, should return a string.""" return f"{self.x} {self.y}"

 my_dt = MyDataType(10, "Hello")